 Overview

 We prepared and analyzed a dataset to assess how often the features typical of complex systems are used in the literature referring to complexity in ecology.
 This required first to identify features typical of ecological complexity (Table 1).
-Next, through a systematic literature survey, we sourced two bodies of literature: a treatment (i.e., articles using the term “ecological complexity” in their title; hereafter complexity) and a control group (i.e., general articles in ecology; hereafter control) (Fig. 1c).
+Next, through a systematic literature survey, we sourced two bodies of literature: a treatment (i.e., articles using the term “ecological complexity” in their title; hereafter complexity articles) and a control group (i.e., general articles in ecology; hereafter control articles) (Fig. 1c).
 Afterward, we quantified the use of the selected features in control and complexity articles (Fig. 1b-e).
 The analysis followed four steps: (i) describing general patterns in complexity articles, (ii) comparing the diversity of features in complexity vs. control articles, (iii) exploring the relationships among complexity features within complexity articles, and (iv) identifying influential references in ecological complexity literature.
-We ran all analyses in R v.4.1.2 (131)(131), using the ‘tidyverse’ suite v.1.3.1 (132)(132) for data wrangling and visualizations.
+We ran all analyses in R v.4.1.2 (131), using the ‘tidyverse’ suite v.1.3.1 (132) for data wrangling and visualizations.
 We refer readers to the Data Availability Statement for information on scripts and data used in this study.
-Our analysis is based on the premise that complexity is an attribute of ecological systems, and thus that we can identify properties of systems that are typically associated with the idea of complexity (81)(81).
+Our analysis is based on the premise that complexity is an attribute of ecological systems, and thus that we can identify properties of systems that are typically associated with the idea of complexity (81).
 This perspective relates to the paradigm of restricted complexity, and allows us to quantitatively assess the ecological literature (see section “The philosophy of complex system science” above).

 Data preparation